 November, as I mentioned before, is part of the shoulder season.
 The weather improves noticeably, with lower temperatures during the day and the start of the dry season, which lasts until April.
-The crowds start arriving and it’s a bit harder to find accommodations during this month.
+It is still low season with a lower crowd and lower prices.
+Also, the water temperature is still warm.

 Tulum in December

-December begins with the largest and one of the most important religious festivals of Mexico, Day of the Virgin of Guadalupe, a very important symbol of the Mexican culture.
+December marks the beginning of the peak season in Tulum, just like everywhere.
+The month begins with the largest and one of the most important religious festivals of Mexico, the Day of the Virgin of Guadalupe, a very important symbol of Mexican culture.
 It starts with runners taking turns carrying a torch.
-Once the torch reaches its destination in Downtown Tulum on 12th of December, the main event officially starts with lots of food, wine, music, and dances.
+Once the torch reaches its destination in Downtown Tulum on the 12th of December, the main event officially starts with lots of food, wine, music, and dances.

 When you can find the best weather in Tulum